 - When you are seeking to learn about your audience

-- When you are contemplating a change within your organization and you want your audience to weigh in on
+- When you are contemplating a change within your organization that you want your audience to weigh in on

 - When a work is in progress and you want feedback about the artistic output